Careli

 Chuo-ku, which is protected by multiple layers

-Arakawa has been suffering from floods since ancient times, as the name "Araburu River" is said to be the origin of its name.
-Conversely, flood control in the eastern capital has a long history that began with the Tonegawa Togen during the Edo period.
+Arakawa has been suffering from floods throughout the Toto area for a long time, so that the Araburu River is said to be the origin of the name.
+Conversely, flood control in the eastern capital has a long history beginning with the Tonegawa Togen in the Edo period.

-(1) Arakawa Floodway (now Arakawa)
+(1) Arakawa Floodway (current Arakawa)

 Transition of Arakawa Floodway (Arakawa Lower River Office)